 Improved Spike-based Brain-Machine Interface Using Bayesian Adaptive Kernel Smoother and Deep Learning

-preprintposted on 29.05.2020, 22:04 by Nur AhmadiNur Ahmadi, Timothy ConstandinouTimothy Constandinou, Christos-Savvas Bouganis
+preprintposted on 22.02.2022, 03:00 by Nur AhmadiNur Ahmadi, Trio Adiono, Ayu Purwarianti, Timothy ConstandinouTimothy Constandinou, Christos-Savvas Bouganis

 Multiunit activity (MUA) has been proposed to mitigate the robustness issue faced by single-unit activity (SUA)-based brain-machine interfaces (BMIs).
-Most MUA-based BMIs still employ a binning method for extracting firing rates and linear decoder for decoding behavioural parameters.
+Most MUA-based BMIs still employ a binning method for estimating firing rates and linear decoder for decoding behavioural parameters.
 The limitations of binning and linear decoder lead to suboptimal performance of MUA-based BMIs.
-To address this issue, we propose Bayesian adaptive kernel smoother (BAKS) as the feature extraction method and long short-term memory (LSTM)-based deep learning as the decoding algorithm.
-We evaluated the proposed methods for reconstructing (offline) hand kinematics from intracortical neural data chronically recorded from the motor cortex of a monkey.
-Experimental results showed that BAKS coupled with LSTM outperformed other combinations of feature extraction method (binning or fixed kernel smoother) and decoding algorithm (Kalman filter or Wiener filter).
-Overall results demonstrate the effectiveness of BAKS and LSTM for improving the decoding performance of MUA-based BMIs.
+To address this issue, we propose a method which consists of Bayesian adaptive kernel smoother (BAKS) as the firing rate estimation algorithm and deep learning, particularly quasi-recurrent neural network (QRNN), as the decoding algorithm.
+We evaluated the proposed method for reconstructing (offline) hand kinematics from intracortical neural data chronically recorded from the primary motor cortex of two non-human primates.
+Extensive empirical results across recording sessions and subjects showed that the proposed method consistently outperforms other combinations of firing rate estimation algorithm and decoding algorithm.
+Overall results suggest the effectiveness of the proposed method for improving the decoding performance of MUA-based BMIs.